EmmaKibore/triangle/README.md

 * Javascript
 * Markdown
 ## Support and contact details
- Incase of any concerns,issues,questions or ideas please contact me through my email at emmaKibore@gmail.com.
+ In case of any concerns,issues,questions or ideas please contact me through my email at emmaKibore@gmail.com.
 Alternatively you could reach me through my mobile phone at 0702499205.

 ## MIT License